Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Chateau Haut Brion

-Our journalist group was presented for information about the history of the Chateau, winemaking and at the end of the visit, we tasted 2012 Haut Brion and 2012 La Mission Haut Brion.
-Both wines were pretty well-made, fruity and well-defined, but I felt this particular evening, that they tasted lighter than I did remember from primeur visit at Haut Brion in March 2013.
+Our journalist group was presented with the property's history and winemaking information.
+We tasted 2012 Haut Brion and 2012 La Mission Haut Brion at the end of the visit.
+Both wines were well-made, fruity, and well-defined, but I felt they tasted lighter this evening than I remembered from my primeur visit to Haut Brion in March 2013.
 I rated both 93p.

 Tasting of 2013 white Pessac-Leognan (classified and not classified properties) at Chateau de France

 Surprisingly, 2013 wines showed very well, despite weather problems.
-Wines mentioned below are all well-made, tasty, fresh and they will provide a great deal of pleasure in the coming years.
+The wines below are well-made, tasty, fresh and will provide great pleasure in the coming years.

 Best wines for me in alphabetical order - Bouscaut 92p, Carbonnieux 92p, Fieuzal 92p, Larrivet Haut Brion 92p, Latour Martillac, Malartic Lagraviere and Olivier 92p.
 Couhins Lurton, de Cruzeau, de France 91-92p and La Louviere 91-92p.
 Bardins and Ferran, both 91p.
 La Garde, Luchey Halde, Rochemorin and Rouillac, 90p.
 Couhins 88p.

 Some properties didn't present their 2013 vintage and provided 2012 vintage instead.
 My cherry picks were: Smith Haut Lafitte (91-92p) and Fieuzal (91-92p).
-Haut Bergey and Le Sartre did well and deserved 90p, while Cantelys, Lespault Martillac and Domaine de La Solitude were correct wines for early consumption.
+Haut Bergey and Le Sartre did well and deserved 90p, while Cantelys, Lespault Martillac, and Domaine de La Solitude were the correct wines for early consumption.
 87p.

-After tasting of whites, our group went over to neighbouring de Fieuzal, where gala dinner for the press and owners took place.
-Good food, good wines and nice company rounded off well-organized Voyage de Presse 2014.
+After tasting whites, our group went to neighboring de Fieuzal, where a gala dinner for the press and owners took place.
+Good food, good wines, and excellent company rounded off the well-organized Voyage de Presse 2014.

 IMPRESSIONS/TASTING NOTES FROM VISITS AT OTHER PROPERTIES IN SEPTEMBER 2014 (in chronological order)

-Visits which took place before Voyage de Presse described above
+Visits that took place before Voyage de Presse described above

 Monday the 22nd September 2014